 Olimex advice for Eagle users

-very difficult to place orders with emails seemingly often getting lost,
+it was getting very difficult to place orders with emails seemingly often getting lost,

 and the orders seem to be getting slower / taking longer and longer to be